Last updated 4 October 2021

 Passengers travelling to Holland

 Due to the COVID-19 pandemic, a European entry ban is in effect for some people, barring them from travelling to the European Union or the Schengen area.
 You may only travel to the Netherlands if the purpose of your trip falls under one of the exemption categories or when you are fully vaccinated (proof is required).

-The United Kingdom is currently listed as a "very high risk area where there is a virus variant of concern" when travelling to the Netherlands.
+The United Kingdom is currently listed as a "very high risk area" when travelling to the Netherlands.
 Read more on the government.nl website.

 Failure to comply with the above measures is a criminal offence and may result in a fine.